nemac/climate-widget-data-processing/README.md

 statistics of other values -- such as an average over a geographic region, or an averge of daily values over a year, month, or season.

+### Periods of Comparison

+Some of the statistics computation for the monthly and seasonal data are done using one of the following 30-year time periods in the 21st century:
+2010-2039, 2035-2064, and 2060-2089.
+This documentation uses the phrase
+"period of comparison" to refer to these time periods.
+When constructing column names for the computed statistics data, each period is identified by the year obtained by adding 15 to its starting year.
+Specifically, the years 2025, 2050, and 2075 are used to identify the three periods of comparison.

 ## Directory and Filename Structure

 The raw data is contained in files using the following